spuder/puppet-gitlab/doc/troubleshooting.md

 You will most likely need to reinstall gitlab and make sure the hostname is correct http://stackoverflow.com/questions/18501874/gitlab-prompts-for-password-while-push-for-git-user

+## welcome to nginx page, doesn't redirect to https

+If you have https enabled, and you nagivate to gitlab over http, remove the 'default' config from /etc/nginx/sites-available

 ## Thumbnail icon won't change